 The albedo (white) roof reflects solar light to reduce the amount of heat that the DiSepio Institute receives.

-Dining services has taken "EcoSteps" designed to reduce and reuse our environmental footprint.
-Our EcoSteps are “our steps to sustainability” to continually expand our role as a socially responsible university while providing exceptional hospitality to all of our guests.
-EcoSteps have been developed in order to establish local responsibility standards, including a continual focus on environmental issues.
-The EcoStep’s logo highlights items that are part of our sustainability program (recycled paper, rBGH-free milk, Sustainable Seafood, etc.).
+Dining services uses a term called “EcoSteps" to communicate the steps we are taking to reduce our environmental footprint.
+These EcoSteps are “our steps to sustainability” to continually expand our role as a socially responsible university while providing exceptional hospitality to all of our guests.
+The EcoStep’s logo highlights items that are part of our sustainability program.
+Below are the EcoSteps that St. Francis Dining currently has accomplished:

 Located on campus, this 1.5 mile path winds though a variety of different nature habitats on campus.
 The trail was designed to provide access to the University's quieter, more natural areas and to increase knowledge of our local ecology.
 In addition to its recreational use, the trail and surrounding ecosystem are used by the Biology Department and other members of the campus and local community as a site to conduct scientific research and to promote environmental education.
 The trail is open to use by all members of the community.